Monitoring Logs and Status

 Monitor limited TezBake node or baker logs in real time

-Using these commands you can focus on just the node, just the baking/endorsing process or just the accusation (of double baking) processes
+Using these commands you can focus on just the node, just the baking/attesting process or just the accusation (of double baking) processes

 tezbake node log node -f